 Before we dive in, here’s what you need to know if you’re going to check it out.

 ⫸⫸⫸FIRST AND FOREMOST: Before you leave, check out the Valkenburg Christmas Market page for hours, dates, and current Covid restrictions.
 (Things can change daily!)

 How to Get There

-Valkenburg is located about two hours south of Amsterdam, and an hour directly west of Cologne in South Limburg (southeastern tip of the Netherlands; zoom out on map), and is easily accessible either by train or car.
+Valkenburg is located about two hours south of Amsterdam, and an hour directly west of Cologne in South Limburg (southeastern tip of the Netherlands; zoom out on the map), and is easily accessible either by train or car.

 We personally drove because we live near Valkenburg, but if you’re interested in taking the train in, check out their transportation page.
 It’s about a 10-15 minute walk from the train station to the cathedral.

 Where to Park

 We parked here: Walramplein, 6301 DD Valkenburg, Netherlands.
-This spot was a 5 minute walk to the caves—through the cutest street—and close to Santa’s Village, too.
-We paid 5 euro for about 3 hours.
+This spot was a 5-minute walk to the caves—through the cutest street—and close to Santa’s Village, too.
+We paid 5 euros for about 3 hours.

 There is a toilet in the back of the Municipal Cave/gemeentegrot).
 It was technically free, but they were asking for a donation to a children’s charity.

 For the Kiddos

 We didn’t bring our kids to this particular market, and I’m slightly glad we didn’t.
 There were cute light-up displays inside the caves, but that’s about all that would’ve held their attention.
-I know for a fact they would’ve wanted to buy all sorts of trinkets and toys what were out for purchase.
+I know for a fact they would’ve wanted to buy all sorts of trinkets and toys that were out for purchase.

 Inside Santa’s Village, there was a carrousel, but nothing else specifically kid related.